artemdev9/jamz/README.md

   cd react-spotify-portfolio
   npm install

+- Change the redirectUri on line 3 file Spotify.js to 'http://localhost:3000' instead of 'https://jammz.netlify.app/'

 - Run the Application:
-  change the redirectUri on line 3 file Spotify.js to 'http://localhost:3000' instead of 'https://jammz.netlify.app/'
   npm start

 The application will be accessible at http://localhost:3000.